NET-BYU/networking-course/_labs/concurrent-http-server.md

 ## Extra Credit

-For extra credit, you can implement and **benchmark** a thread pool, a process pool, and/or use the Async I/O library in Python.
-Python has implementations of thread pools and process pools, but you must implement these yourself to get the credit.
+For extra credit, you can implement and **benchmark** your server using the Async I/O library in Python.
 For the Async I/O, you will need to import the [asyncio](https://docs.python.org/3/library/asyncio.html) module.

-- Thread Pool: 5%
-- Process Pool: 5%
-- Async I/O: 5%
+This will require you to reimplement your code using the `async` and `await` key words since async code and sync code can't mix.
+You will receive 5% extra credit.

 ## Testing